 If you’ve never slept in a mummy sleeping bag, you’re missing out.
 They’re lightweight, comfortable and warm.
 You’ve probably experienced cold feet in your other sleeping bags, that doesn’t happen with mummy sleeping bags.
 They have added insulation in the footbox that keeps your piggies warm through the night.
 If you’ve ever brought the wrong sleeping bag on a freezing cold night – you know what we’re talking about.
 It can make your night horrible and you can’t hike as far without a good night’s sleep.
 The Teton lightweight mummy sleeping bag is equipped with a three-piece hood that you can pull tight around your face to retain heat and keep your head warm on those cold nights in the tent.
 You may feel that a mummy sleeping bag will feel claustrophobic, but it’s actually the opposite due to the foot box providing more room for your legs and feet.
 This warm sleeping bag also has a zipper that runs full-length to keep warm air in and cold air out.
 This sleeping bag is rated at extreme –8F (-22C), limit 23F (-5C) and comfort 34F (1C); it can handle cold weather like a champ.
 If you’re sleeping in warm weather, you can use your mummy sleeping bag as a camp pad to make your sleep more comfortable.
 It also comes with a compression sack that is perfect for stuffing your sleeping bag in and saving space.
 The compression sack makes this mummy sleeping bag easier to travel.
 Designed with double-layer offset stitch construction to prevent cold spots and to keep you warm all over and not just in certain areas.
 You have two temperature ratings to choose from depending on the type of weather you plan on encountering for your next camping trip.
 This is a durable sleeping bag that will last for years.
 Designed from ultralight 400T 20D nylon fabric and snag-free Velcro – this is the type of sleeping bag you will enjoy bringing on trips.
 The lightweight factor plays a large role in the sleeping bag you choose for hiking because you have other gear to carry.
 This sleeping bag weighs around 2.71 pounds and won’t weigh down your hiking backpack.

-Related Article: If you prefer no-hassle tents that can be set up in a matter of seconds, check out our other article about the best pop-up tents of 2020!
+Related Article: If you prefer no-hassle tents that can be set up in a matter of seconds, check out our other article about the best pop-up tents for camping

 Hyke & Byke Quandary Hydrophobic Down Sleeping Bag